National Undercover Scrutiny Panel

 A list of those in attendance was provided by the College of Policing, being described as members of the group:

 October 2014 Meeting (2nd)

 The second meeting of the Panel took place at Avonmouth House in Lambeth, London, on 22 October 2014.
-It was attended by only 11 of 23 the Panel members and focused on the need to produce consistent training, standards and best practice across the UK in terms of undercover policing.
+It was attended by 11 of the 23 original Panel members and focused on the need to produce consistent training, standards and best practice across the UK in terms of undercover policing.
 It also noted there was cultural resistance to change in relation to undercover work within the police.
 The Scrutiny Panel and another unnamed 'peer oversight group' would ensure that the future framework for undercover policing was sufficient to measure the actions of undercovers.
 Psychological support was also cited as a key area to focus on.
 A programme of work was mentioned, apparently created by the National Undercover Working Group, which had been broken down in to the following areas: